containerd/accelerated-container-image/README.md

 * **High Reliability**

-    OverlayBD outputs block devices through iSCSI protocol, which is widely used and supportted in most operation systems.
+    OverlayBD outputs block devices through iSCSI protocol, which is widely used and supported in most operation systems.
 OverlayBD backing-store can recover from failures or crashes.

 * **Native Support for Writable**